-In stark contrast to the situation above sea-level where volcanic eruptions are easily observed and can have profound impacts on human lives, no deep-sea MOR eruptions have ever been directly witnessed (although a few eruptions in submarine volcanic arcs have been filmed [1].
+In stark contrast to the situation above sea-level where volcanic eruptions are easily observed and can have profound impacts on human lives, no deep-sea MOR eruptions had ever been directly witnessed until April 2025, when scientists in the Alvin submersible encountered active lava flows on the East Pacific Rise at 9°50'N (a few eruptions in submarine volcanic arcs have also been filmed [1]).
 On the other hand, since 1991 at least 20 historical eruptions on the submarine parts of the global MOR system (not counting Iceland) have been documented in one of the following ways: (1) a combination of luck, good timing, and repeated time-series observations, (2) searching for hydrothermal plumes of unusual size and chemistry in the water column, (3) depth changes revealed by repeated bathymetric mapping produced by new lava flows [4], (4) remote detection using hydrophones, or (5) focused observatories with instrumental monitoring networks on the seafloor in a few locations.
 Nevertheless, many MOR eruptions that are undetected must occur each year.